 2.9.
 Prizing

-All prizing will be distributed once all teams that have earned it submit the necessary information needed to verify the eligibility of the players on the team and all pending payments are completed.
+All prizing will be distributed once all Organizations that have earned it submit the necessary information needed to verify the eligibility of the players on the Organization and all pending payments are completed.
 If a team or player is missing any required criteria for verification or payment, the prizing will be held for 30 days after the conclusion of the applicable HSEL tournament.
-If a team or player fails to provide the required information or payments within those 30 days, they may forfeit all prizes from the tournament.
+If an Organization or player fails to provide the required information or payments within those 30 days, they may forfeit all prizes from the tournament.
 Prizing will generally take between 3-6 weeks from completion of the tournament to be fulfilled.

-The High School Esports League reserves the right to withhold or revoke prizing from any School, Student, Team, or User who violates the official tournament rules or for any reason determined by the High School Esports League.
+The High School Esports League reserves the right to withhold or revoke prizing from any School, Student, Organization, or User who violates the official tournament rules or for any reason determined by the High School Esports League.
 This includes situations where a playoff match is forfeited.
-If a team or user chooses to forfeit a playoff match, the High School Esports League may decide to withhold or revoke any prizes that would have been awarded to that team or user.
-This action is taken at the discretion of the High School Esports League.
+If an Organization or user chooses to forfeit a playoff match, the High School Esports League may decide to withhold or revoke any prizes that would have been awarded to that participant.

 For prizing questions or concerns, please email prizing@generationesports.com.